Life As an Automotive Body Repairer

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-- Auto Body Man
+- Auto Body Customizer

 The states with the most job growth for Automotive Body Repairer are Utah, Washington, and Idaho.
 Watch out if you plan on working in Kansas, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Automotive Body Repairers is somewhere between $25,960 and $71,970.
+Automotive Body Repairers make between $25,960 and $71,970 a year.

 Automotive Body Repairers who work in Alaska, Hawaii, or Massachusetts, make the highest salaries.